aaronlumen/cs/00_General/05_Scope_of_Work.md

 - **Performance Standards**: Ensure all systems meet the specified performance standards.
 - **Compliance**: Verify that all work complies with relevant standards and regulations.
 - **Approval**: Obtain formal approval from the project manager and stakeholders upon completion of the project.
+# Scope of Work

+## General Scope
+This document outlines the scope of work for the telecommunications infrastructure project.
+The scope includes the installation, configuration, and testing of all IT infrastructure components in accordance with CommonSpirit Health standards.

+## Policies and Procedures
+- Engage with CommonSpirit Health for project-specific updates throughout the design phases.
+- Adhere to all policies and procedures outlined by CommonSpirit Health and the National Real Estate Services, Planning, Design, and Construction department.

+## Commissioning of IT Spaces
+- Complete all structured cabling, electrical, mechanical, and architectural requirements for early fit-up activities.
+- Include IT milestones in the construction master schedule.

+## Drawing and Document Requirements
+- Provide comprehensive drawings and submittals at each design and construction phase, including Schematic Design (SD), Design Development (DD), and Construction Documents (CD).
+- Ensure all space plans, site plans, IT demolition requirements, line drawings, IT design narratives, and symbol legends are provided.

+## Room Space Requirements
+- Design Technology Equipment Centers (TEC) and Technology Distribution Rooms (TDR) according to the specified minimum sizes and clearance requirements.
+- Include security measures, flooring, ceiling height, lighting, fire rating, and fire suppression requirements.

+## Electrical Requirements
+- Specify power distribution, UPS systems, emergency generators, and power monitoring requirements.
+- Consider adjacency to power transformers and power panels to reduce RFI contamination.

+## Mechanical Requirements
+- Provide HVAC systems with redundancy and airflow design to avoid hotspots.
+- Specify temperature, relative humidity, and monitoring requirements.

+## Cabling Requirements
+- Install structured cabling for backbone and horizontal connections.
+- Conduct analysis for multi-floor divisions and cabling connections.
+- Install Category 6A cabling for wireless access points and ensure proper separation of backbone and horizontal cabling for non-CommonSpirit Health IT systems.

+## Labeling and Documentation Standards
+- Label faceplates using the format IDF.room.number_rack.number_patch.panel.number_port.number.
+- Maintain detailed documentation for IT equipment, network connections, and wireless access points.